csg-utulsa/.github/portfolio/CSGPortfolio.md

 In addition to the **3 game portfolio pieces**, students will prepare **additional portfolio pieces based on their designated role**.

 > [!WARNING]
-> See Harvey _Portfolio Assessment_ assignment feedback for your assigned role.
+> Refer to your **Harvey** **_Portfolio Assessment_** assignment for your assigned role, which was agreed upon in discussion with your professor and cannot be changed without further consultation.
 >

 #